roemvaar/cs_notes/docs/data_structures/queues.md

 ## **1. Overview**

-* **Definition:** A queue is a dynamic set in which the element removed from the set by the delete operation is prespecified.
+A queue is a dynamic set in which the element removed from the set by the delete operation is prespecified.
 In a queue, the element deleted is always the one that has been in the set for the longest time.
 The queue implements a first-in, first-out (FIFO) policy.

 ![queue](../../assets/img/queue.png)